stolostron/rhacm-docs/governance/config_policy_ctrl.md

    kubectl describe policy <name> -n <namespace>
    ```

-### Create a configuration policy from the console
+### Creating a configuration policy from the console

 1. Log in to your cluster from the console.
 2. From the navigation menu, click **Governance and risk**